oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 **Network Address:**

-A label provided by the Underlying Network to uniquely identify a network endpoint.
+A unique label provided by the Underlying Network to identify a network endpoint.

-To receive datagrams, an MQTT-SN Client or Server listens on the network for messages addressed to a specific Network Address.
+To receive datagrams, an MQTT-SN Client or Server listens to the network for messages addressed to a specific Network Address.

 **Unicast Address:**

 A Network Address which represents one device on a network.
 For messages intended to reach one network endpoint.

-**Broadcast Address:**
+**Multicast Address:**

 A Network Address which represents all or groups of devices on a network.
 For messages intended for more than one network endpoint.

 Informative:

-Broadcast Address as used in this specification includes the concept of multicast addresses, to make the text shorter.
+Multicast Address as used in this specification also includes the concept of broadcast addresses, for brevity.

 **Virtual Connection:**